Conciergerie-Iskills/public-api/docs/GET_MESSAGE_THREADS.md

 * `lastMessagePreview` String.
 A textual representation of the last message.
 May be partial.
 * `numberOfMessages` Number.
 The number of messages in the thread.
 * `numberOfUnreadMessages` Number.
 The number of unread messages in the thread.
+* `description` String.
+A short description about the topic of this thread.